hipe/tmx/lib/skylab/headless/doc/issues/095-name-conventions-for-functions-and-methods.md

   of the base-classes called something like "action" in many of our frameworks :+[#020]

++ `[..]_for_[..]` - this is becoming a convention for "#hook-out" methods (defined somewhere): e.g `foo_bar_for_biff_baz` is a method that produces a "foo bar" for the "biff baz" library. if you see a method defined like this, you might be able to infer that it is called somewhere outside of the scope you are looking at; that it is a "#hook-out" method that a different library calls of your objects.

 + `[_]from[_]` - this meaning is explicitly not defined conventionally. use "from" how you like, but do not use it if you can use `via`.